 These platforms were used for common public ceremonies and religious rites and consisted of carved figures and altars.

-The Mayan civilisation flourished for over three thousand years with most of the advancements made during the Classic Period extending from 250AD to 900AD.
+The Mayan civilization flourished for over three thousand years with most of the advancements made during the Classic Period extending from 250AD to 900AD.

 During this time, the Mayans built a wide range of impressive Mayan buildings including various temples and pyramids, palaces, ball courts, and platforms of a variety of sorts.